 Eggs are a great start to your day.
 These Breakfast Egg Muffins include nutritious ingredients that also wake up your tastebuds first thing in the morning.

-They are portable for an on the go breakfast and keep for a few days in the fridge.
-They taste even better the next day and can be easily reheated.
+They are portable, which makes them great when you need to get out the house early, but still have breakfast.
+They keep for a few days in the fridge and taste even better the next day and can be easily reheated.